wizardyesterday/ComputerTalker/research/festivalScripts/README.txt

 This directory contains scripts for the creation of phoneme wav files.
 The files are listed below.

-phonemToWord.sh - Creates textual files that contain the example words in the Votrax SC-01 data sheet.
+phonemeToWord.sh - Creates textual files that contain the example words in the Votrax SC-01 data sheet.
 The textual files are named with upper case phoneme names from the Votrax SC-01 data sheet.